Probate

 5. Payment of Debts & Testamentary Expenses

-Settle outstanding debts, funeral costs, and administration expenses.
+Settle all outstanding liabilities, including debts, funeral costs and administration expenses.

 6. Estate Accounts

-Draft accounts showing all income and expenditure for executors and beneficiaries.
+Prepare detailed estate accounts showing all income, expenditure and distributions for the Executors and beneficiaries.

 7. Distribution to Beneficiaries

-Distribute the estate according to the Will once all obligations are met.
+Distribute the estate in accordance with the Will once all obligations have been met.

 We Are Here to Help